 What Will This Enable?

 The W3C Linked Web Storage Working Group is working on this from September 2024 to September 2026.
-While it may take some time before these changes are widely adopted, this work is laying the foundation for a more user-centric web.
+With the protocol specification now in active development, we're seeing concrete progress toward a more user-centric web.
+While it may take some time before these changes are widely adopted, this work is laying the foundation for true data ownership and control.

 Related Resources